The Best Web Hosting in South Africa (2022)

-The only downside with shared hosting is the fact that you are sharing the server load with others.
-And if another user does something silly, it can affect the performance of your website.
+One downside of a shared hosting plan is that you are sharing a server load.
+If other users do something silly, it can affect your website’s performance.

-If shared hosting is like flying economy class then dedicated hosting is definitely the first class upgrade.
+If shared hosting is like flying economy class, then dedicated hosting would be the first-class upgrade.

 This is essentially buying multiple hosting accounts at a wholesale price.
 You can sell the hosting to others for profit or use it for multiple websites you own.

-If you do plan on selling hosting to others, be aware that you will be responsible for handling customer support issues.
+If you plan to sell hosting to others, be aware that you will be responsible for handling customer support.

-Virtual Private Server hosting is definitely not for complete beginners.
+Virtual Private Server hosting is not for beginners.

 Wikipedia defines a Virtual Private Server as: “a virtual private server is a virtual machine sold as a service by an Internet hosting service.
-A VPS runs its own copy of an operating system, and customers have superuser-level access to that operating system instance, so they can install almost any software that runs on that OS.”
+A VPS server runs its own copy of an operating system, and customers have super user-level access to that operating system instance, so they can install almost any software that runs on that OS.”

 You can read more about the different hosting options in more detail here.